MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

 ## Create and apply your custom generic test

 Like it was mentioned earlier, dbt allows to create generic test as a macro using jinja functions.
-This is particulary useful while you want to apply a test with custom logic for broader set of tables and products.
+This is particulary useful while you want to apply a test with custom logic for broader set of tables and columns.
 In this section we will create a simple generic test and apply it on our selected model.

 The generic test will inspect numerical values stored in choosen `table.column` and verify if they are positive.